 4.)
 Experience the Blue Lagoon

-Not only that, if you stay, but you also get a more private geothermal se4t of pools that we used all the time.
+Not only that, if you stay, but you also get a more private geothermal set of pools that we use all the time.
 Even in the dark, we would head into the pools and watch all the open skies above us.
-It was totally amazing.

 5.)
 Whale Watching in Iceland

 Okay, so some of the best experiences to have in Iceland aren’t just on land; case in point with whale watching.

 Just off the shores of the Icelandic coast, there’s a vast swath of ocean to spot some whales.
 In fact, Iceland is one of the best places to go whale watching in the whole world.